dijorajsenroy/skin-cancer-detection-app/README.md

 To deploy our models we have seamlessly integrated Tensorflow models using TFLite framework into a Flutter Android App, where we have used multiple APIs to create an engaging user-experience and provided with testing/educative as well as preventive and medical aid features.
 The salient features of our Application is listed as follows:

-1. Carousel
+1. Carousel to showcase App features and provide an overview

-2. User input form to check Symptoms
+2. User input form to check symptoms and select model for prediction

-3. 3-types of Prediction model for reliable test results
+3. 3-types of cutting edge deep learning prediction model for reliable results

-4. Ailment information and awareness page
+4. Disease information cards to spread awareness and knowledge

 5. Contact Doctor through Email and Whatsapp APIs

 6. Search for Local Hospitals using Google Map integration

-7. Appointment real-time database and scheduling
+7. Real-time database for appointment scheduling

+# Training Overview:

+The three models were trained on open source datasets, some using custom or transfer learning architectures on Kaggle Cloud GPUs.
+For specific training and model architecture refer to the training notebooks in Models/.
+The data pre-processing, scraping, augmentation techniques are also described in these notebooks.
+Models were trained using Tensorflow 2.0 deep learning framework, and were exported in .tflite (Tensorflow lite) format.
+For post-processing we have tested the models, then applied quantisation, pruning to clip inconsequential weights in the model an reduce it's size for deployment.
+The pre and post quantisation test results can be found in the model training notebooks as well.

 # Files in Repository: